Liri-Be/FourInARow/README.md

 # Four In a Row
 ## The game
 Four in a row game - user vs. computer.
-Each turn the users selects a column and drop a token, the first one (user or computer) that gets 4 token in a row, colum or diagonal wins.
+Each turn the user and the computer select a column and drop a token, the first one (user or computer) that gets 4 token in a row, colum or diagonal wins.
 Has 2 levels -
 1. Easy - the computer puts tokens randomly.
 2. Hard - the computer tries to block the user from winning.